RxssA/DigitalRainCpp/index.md

 - Handles character writing and screen clearing
 - Manages console window setup and cleanup
 - Supports both Unicode and ASCII characters

+# See Reference section for what resources I used to gain a better understanding of the DoubleBufferedConsole and windows api.

 ```cpp
 template<typename char_t = wchar_t>